PHQ-9 Depression Test

 Important Notice

-This screening tool is for informational purposes only and does not constitute medical advice or diagnosis.
-Only a qualified healthcare provider can diagnose depression.
+This self-check is for informational and educational purposes only and does not provide a diagnosis.
 If you scored anything other than 'Not at all' on question 9, seek immediate help: call 988, text HOME to 741741, or go to your nearest emergency room.
-Consult a healthcare professional if you're concerned about your mental health.
+If you're concerned about your mental health, consider reaching out to a qualified professional or local support services.

 Frequently Asked Questions